-What these Creeds do is take the story of our faith – unfolded with love and care throughout the Scriptures – and unfolds them as a clear, condensed formula of our faith.
+What both Creeds do is take the story of our faith – unfolded with love and care throughout the Scriptures – and presents them as a clear, condensed formula of our faith.
 We are able in turn to take these Creeds and “contemplate, express, learn, hand on, celebrate, and live out [the reality of our faith]” (YouCat 25).
-They also act as an instrument of unity between the faith we live today and that of the early Church, because what we profess to believe echoes precisely what those early Christians lived and died for.
+They also act as an instrument of unity between the faith we live today and that of the early Church, because what we profess to believe echoes precisely what early Christians lived and died for.

 And I believe what I believe is what makes me what I am

-I did not make it no it is making me
+I did not make it, no it is making me

 It is the very truth of God and not the invention of any man